EcdysisFoundation/metaformer_ecdysis/README.md

 ### Symlink image files

 The images are accessed through symlinks created during dataset generation.
 The drive location on Ecdysis01 needs to be mapped for this to work.
-This was done with the following command.
+This is done with the following command, and will need to be re-linked after a system reboot.

-`sudo sshfs ecdysis@ecdysis01.local:/pool1/srv/bugbox3/bugbox3/media/ /pool1/srv/bugbox3/bugbox3/media/ -o ro`
+`sudo sshfs ecdysis@ecdysis01.local:/pool1/srv/bugbox3/bugbox3/media/ /pool1/srv/bugbox3/bugbox3/media/ -o allow_other`

-Can check if the entry still exists by viewing `proc/self/mounts` as seen below, or viewing the drive usage stats with `df -H`.
+Can check if the entry still exists by viewing `proc/self/mounts` as seen below.
+Or on filesystem usage with `df -H`

 `ecdysis@ecdysis01.local:/pool1/srv/bugbox3/bugbox3/media/ /pool1/srv/bugbox3/bugbox3/media fuse.sshfs rw,nosuid,nodev,relatime,user_id=0,group_id=0,allow_other 0 0`